Last Updated: November 24, 2019

 Best Group Theory and Representation Theory Book List

 This section has a lot in it, and I had to cut out some books to try to keep it manageable.
 It’s very likely I’ll be going into research in areas related to groups and representation theory.
 (Maybe geometric group theory, but I don’t actually know yet.)
 This is more in depth than any other section on this list, and I’m actively working on some of these books and am using the rest frequently for reference.
 I’ll try not to let myself get carried away, and will try to keep the reviews to a finite word count.
-Of course, if you want more recommendations of some more highly specialized texts in this area then e-mail me (contact page) and I’ll be happy to oblige!
 This list below generally moves from introductory to more specialized as you go along.
 The last book or two are really specialized (but great!).

 - Rotman, Introduction to the Theory of Groups.